More Statewide Resources

 Help Me Grow services and programs are for infants, toddlers, and preschoolers with developmental delays or disabilities, from birth to kindergarten age.
 Services are individually designed to meet the unique learning needs of each child and are free to eligible families regardless of income or immigrant status.
-If you have questions about your child’s development, or if you think your child might need extra help to learn, call HMG at 866-693-GROW (4769) or visit the Help Me Grow website.
+If you have questions about your child’s development, or if you think your child might need extra help to learn, call 866.693.4769 or visit the Help Me Grow website.

 MinnesotaHelp.info® connects people with services in their communities.
 The directory has information on several services, such as health care, child care, job training, education, recreation, retirement, disability, and social service.
 It also includes information on nonprofit, public health, and human service programs, and some for-profit programs, such as housing.
 You can chat with a specialist on MinnesotaHelp.info® or call 800.333.2433 for more information.